1. Blog

 A Guide to Review Debt Settlement Companies Yourself

-In Canada it's unfortunate that not all provinces have updated their consumer protection laws to protect Canadians from the unethical debt settlement practices that ravaged the United States until October of 2010 when the government cracked down on these companies.
+In Canada it’s unfortunate that not all provinces have updated their consumer protection laws to protect Canadians from the unethical debt settlement practices that ravaged the United States until October of 2010 when the government cracked down on these companies.
 Tragically some of these American companies continue to operate call centres in the U.S. and now target Canadians instead of Americans.
-Alberta and Manitoba have enacted legislation to clamp down on these companies, but unscrupulous companies are free to go after consumers in other provinces.
+Alberta, Manitoba, and now Ontario have enacted legislation to clamp down on these companies, but unscrupulous companies are free to go after consumers in other provinces.
 If you want to keep from getting ripped off or scammed, here are some of the red flags we would suggest that you look out for when reviewing a debt settlement company:

 1. The Debt Settlement Company Charges Substantial Fees Before Providing Service